timkley/tim-kleyersburg.de/articles/you-should-learn-vim/index.md

 An example: I write a lot of HTML, so working with tags is one of those things I need to do all the time.
 Selecting the whole tag, changing the content inside a paragraph tag, or just deleting the `<div>` alltogether.

-This is more or less was this process looks like with or without Vim.

-*Normal Editor*
+Let's compare the process:

+### Normal (modal) Editor
 1. Go to tag
-2. Select all of its content with the mouse or keyboard (be careful not the select one of the start or end braces `</>`), fucking up your whole markup in the process.
+2. Select all of its content with the mouse or keyboard (be careful not the select one of the start or end braces `</>`, fucking up your whole markup in the process).
 3. Finally change it.

-*Vim*
+### Vim / modeless editor
 1. Place cursor somewhere in the tag while in normal mode
 2. Type `cit`
 3. Boom💥

 `cit`  means **c**hange **i**nner **t**ag.
-I use it all the time.
+I use it all the time and it was easy to remember because it just does what it says.
+Just remember you want to change the inner tag and you won't forget what to type.

-The above process doesn't look so much different on screen, but I would argue the Vim way is 5 times faster than the other way.
+The above process doesn't look so much different written down, but I would argue the Vim way is 5 times faster.
 Maybe 10 times if you use your mouse to select what you want to change.

+> Vim takes so much pain out of the boring editing stuff when writing code that the experience of writing code becomes much more enjoyable.
+I now spend more time coding than I did before because I don't waste valuable time moving code blocks around or fiddling with the mouse to change some characters.
+The added time spent on programming probably also had and has a positive impact on my continued learning how to program.

-<video class="w-full" autoplay loop muted src="this-is-the-way.mp4"></video>
+<video class="w-full mb-0" autoplay loop muted src="this-is-the-way.mp4"></video>
 [via GIPHY](https://giphy.com/gifs/disneyplus-star-wars-the-mandalorian-madalorian-Ld77zD3fF3Run8olIt)

 ## How I got into Vim and got better with it